A Novel Max Pressure Algorithm Based on Traffic Delay: Proposed delay-based MP model

-The first term in the square bracket is the total number of departed vehicles. $\Psi_2$ is a function mapping the vehicle distribution to the maximum number of vehicles that can leave the link.
-Therefore,the difference in the square bracket indicates the number of moving vehicles that depart the link without stops.
+$x_{total}^{dis}(l,m)(t)$ is the total number of departed vehicles. $\Psi_2$ is a function mapping the vehicle distribution to the maximum number of vehicles that can leave the link.
+Therefore, the difference in the square bracket indicates the number of moving vehicles that depart the link without stops.
+Since $x_{total}^{dis}(l,m)(t)$ is always upper bounded by $C(l,m)(t+1)S(l,m)(t+1)$, we do not need $\Psi_2$ to be finite.
 In Figure \ref{fig:traffic_evo}, this term is zero for the top and middle lanes, but it is equal to one for the bottom lane since one vehicle is able to leave the link without stopping.
 The last term is the demand for the entry link at time $t+1$.

 Similarly, the moving vehicles for the internal links can be expressed as,